 Cover, glaze and decoration

-Have a piece of parchment layout on flat surface, place the bodies, then melt some chocolate and draw the heads, legs and so on.
+Have a piece of parchment layout on a flat surface, place the bodies, then melt some chocolate and draw the heads, legs, and so on.
 You can make other pieces as well, color your chocolate if need.
 Let the chocolate seat and rest until completely hard, you can speed this up by refrigerating them.

 Finally, stick your spider on.
 Use fresh warm chocolate as glue.